robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0006/README.md

 # ACS-85-0006
-Squarewave with randomness as pwm
+Square wave VCO with randomness as pwm
 ==============

 ## Overview: